 I have always had a strong and fast swing.
 This made me hesitant to consider graphite shafts as it was a struggle to get the right flex to suit my swing.

 Graphite vs Steel Shafts

-The ongoing debate is steel or graphite better for irons continues with graphite seeming to continuously increase its market share.
+The ongoing debate, steel vs graphite shafts, continues with graphite seeming to continuously increase its market share in the irons department.

 In this article, we look at graphite vs steel fiber shafts and some of the reasons why and for whom each shaft is suited.

 Manufacturers provide an option of using either steel or graphite shafts in new clubs.
 You may also replace the original shaft with either a steel or graphite shaft.